Last Updated on by Artem K.

-I scraped 50 Shopify stores with traffic between 500 and 5000 unique monthly visitors.
+My link building service agency scraped Top-50 Shopify stores with traffic between 500 and 5000 unique monthly visitors.

 Louis also published some of his findings on Reddit and I will be referring to them as I go.

-The idea of this post is to show the difference between best of the best and smaller shops, so that the smaller shops can learn and grow.
+The idea of this post is to show the difference between the best of the best and smaller shops so that the smaller shops can learn and grow.

-As I go I will try to provide as many details as possible while giving actionable remarks – all that using the experience from working at my link building service.
+As I go I will try to provide as many details as possible while giving actionable remarks.

 1. Fully Loaded Time (FLT)